prodriguezdefino/vagrant-env-spark-cluster/README.md

 Running in the console ```vagrant up --provision``` will do the trick.
 If it's the first time it will take a while (several minutes!, depending on the network's available bandwidth) since it needs to download everything from the remote repositories.

 After the machine completed the installation of the needed components we can log into the host machine with ```vagrant ssh```.
-To access the Docker container that will host our Spark Shell you can use first ```docker ps``` to find out the shell container's id (first 3 characters will be sufficient) and then ```docker exec -it <CONTAINER-ID> bash``` to get us a bash interface with the spark shell environment ready to be launched.
+To access the Docker container that will host our Spark Shell you can use first ```docker ps``` to find out the worker container's id (first 3 characters will be sufficient) and then ```docker exec -it <CONTAINER-ID> spark-shell --driver-memory 1g --executor-memory 1g --executor-cores 1``` to get us a REPL interface with the spark context environment ready to be used.

-Then, once in the container's bash, we can load up the spark console with ```$RUN_SPARK_SHELL master.sparkmaster.dev.docker``` (since by default that's the address on where the master node register itself) and start testing the environment with:
+Ok, lets start testing the environment with:
 ```
 	val NUM_SAMPLES = 10000000
 	val count = sc.parallelize(1 to NUM_SAMPLES).map{i =>